fra82/twitter-crawler/semeval2018task2TwitterCrawlerHOWTO.md

  ## Crawler Execution

- 1. Download the Twitter Crawler from [here](http://backingdata.org/semeval2018crawler/files/semeval-2018-task2-twitter-crawler-0.4.tar.gz) (download URL: http://backingdata.org/semeval2018crawler/files/semeval-2018-task2-twitter-crawler-0.4.tar.gz)
+ 1. Download the Twitter Crawler from the following download URL: http://backingdata.org/semeval2018crawler/files/semeval-2018-task2-twitter-crawler-0.4.tar.gz)
  2. Decompress the tar.gz archive and open the folder 'semeval-2018-task2-twitter-crawler-0.4'
  3. Download the ***Tweet IDs text file*** from [Multilingual Emoji Prediction (SemEval-2018 Task 2)](https://competitions.codalab.org/competitions/17117)
  4. By means of a text editor, modify the ***configuration text file*** named 'crawler.properties' present in the folder 'semeval-2018-task2-twitter-crawler-0.4', by specifying: